-The RAM functions as an essential piece of hardware during such device states allowing quick retrieval of data and applications.
-The devices don’t fully shut down, instead, they maintain a low power state to allow basic functionality among inbuilt hardware that helps in storage and retrieval of data.
+The RAM functions as an essential piece of hardware allowing quick retrieval of data and applications.
+The devices don’t fully shut down, instead, they maintain a low power state to allow basic functionality among inbuilt hardware that helps in the storage and retrieval of data.

 The two major states that allow devices to easily store temporary data are the Sleep and Hibernate modes.
-Each of these modes functions a bit differently to allow added functionality.
+When it comes to hibernate vs. sleep mode, each of these modes functions a bit differently to allow added functionality.

 Sleep: Sleep or Standby mode is a reduced power consumption mode that allows the computer to quickly resume work when activated.
 Default settings are set in the power options menu that also allows the user to modify them as per their requirements.
 It is the fastest mode of stopping all operations on your computer and allows quick resume to all open applications upon activation.

 Unlike hibernation or Shut down it doesn’t require the system to boot again.
 Therefore, it uses significantly more power than the hibernate mode.

 Hibernation: Hibernation is a better alternative to shutting down your computer as it saves all running programs and other data in a file on your system hard disk.
 Then it shuts down the system as usual but when you start the system again, it OS resumes into the previously saved state by loading all those files and applications from the saved file.

 This hibernation file is a separate file that takes up around 1-2 GB of space and allows the system to automatically store as much amount of data as the system wants.
 The required space may expand more than the set limits depending on the requirements of open programs.